Brookeruu/beep-boop/README.md

 By Brooke Perry

-_This site was create as the Intro to Programming Week 3 Independent Project.
+_This site was created as the Intro to Programming Week 3 Independent Project.
 The purpose of this project is to have a user input a number and receive a string of numbers, starting from 0, through the number input, with the following exceptions:

 ### Specs